jake-magri/Weather-Dashboard/README.md

 ![Screenshot](Assets/weather-dashboard-screenshot.png)

 ### Usage Information
-- The application has a searchbox on the top left of the screen to search your desired city.
+- Use the searchbox on the top left of the screen to search your desired city.
-- You can then view the weather dashboard on submission or by selecting a city from history.
+- View the weather dashboard on search submission or by selecting a city from history.
 - There is a red button on each city in the search history list that can be used to delete from history.

 ## How to Contribute